Nursing Negligence and Malpractice

 Any delay in communication or a mistake in determining the severity of a change in symptoms can lead to patient injury and could be nursing malpractice.

-Nurses need to pay attention to their patients, and the devil is in the details.
+Nurses need to pay attention to their patients, and the devil is in the details when it comes to patient safety.
 Changes in vital signs, increased pain, weakness, dizziness, trouble urinating…the possible changes in symptoms are almost endless.
 And a nurse cannot rely on their patient to tell them about symptoms changes.
 Nurses must not only talk with patients, but also use their eyes, ears and hands to properly assess.
 Improper assessment – either missing symptoms or not realizing the significance of symptoms – can lead to a failure to timely communicate with a physician.
 Patients can have a complication that goes undetected and untreated, resulting in injury.

 Sometimes nurses just do something wrong, i.e., there is an error in execution, and the patient is injured.
 Examples include starting an IV wrong, injecting a shot wrong, putting in a catheter wrong, or charting something wrong.